avivsab/Useful-Projects/Ajax/Ajax With State/README.md

+#Ajax calls with Jquery to random-user API.
-Deploy random user in React style with State Object styled with Bootstrap.
+Code written with a State Object represents current users state.
+App styled with Bootstrap library.